Messaging platform Gupshup raises $100 million at $1.4 billion valuation – TechCrunch

 Over the years, Gupshup has expanded to newer messaging channels, including conversational bots and it also helps businesses set up and run their WhatsApp channels to engage with customers.

 Sheth said scores of major firms worldwide in banking, e-commerce, travel and hospitality and other sectors are among the clients of Gupshup.
-These firms are using Gupshup to send their customers with transaction information, and authentication codes among other use cases.
+These firms are using Gupshup to send their customers transaction information and authentication codes, among other use cases.
 “These are not advertising or promotional messages.
 These are core service information,” he said.

 The startup, which had an annual run rate of $150 million, will use the fresh capital to broaden its product offering and court clients in more markets.
-Sheth said a similar use case with businesses he saw in India a decade ago is playing out in many emerging markets, opening avenue of growth for the business messaging platform.
+Sheth said a similar use case with businesses he saw in India a decade ago is playing out in many emerging markets, opening an avenue of growth for the business messaging platform.

 “Gupshup’s mission is to build the tools that help businesses better engage customers through mobile messaging and conversational experiences.
 As we work towards our mission, we are delighted with this investment from Tiger Global, given its incredible track record of making big, bold, successful bets on innovative, category-defining companies worldwide,” he said.